One Paper Accepted by INFOCOM 2026

 I have openings for 2~3 PhD students (2026 in-take), and 4+ research assistants/postdoc researchers (immediately available) in the field of machine learning, data security and privacy.
 The detailed requirements of PhD applicants are as follows: Bachelor or Master degree in Computer Science, Software Engineering or Information Engineering in well-known universities.
 Preferences are given to applicants…

 Our papers “‘Reminiscence Attack on Residuals: Exploiting Approximate Machine Unlearning for Privacy” and “Federated Continuous Category Discovery and Learning” are accepted by International Conference on Computer Vision (ICCV), 2025.
-Congratulations to Yaxin and Lixiu!
+Congratulations to Yaxin and Lixu!